HolsDuckett/CV/README.md

 - 11 A*-B GCSE's including Maths, English & Triple Science.

-## Hobbies
+## Hobbies and Interest

 - Yoga - got to stretch those hip flexors some how.
 - Eating - particularly pasta, in fact, pretty much only pasta.
-- Travelling - particularly solo travelling.
+- Travelling -